Last amended March 13, 2013

 c.
 The current Board of Governors shall be introduced.

 d.
-The vote to fill open or expired terms on the Board of Governors shall take place, with each General Member in attendance entitled to one vote.
+The vote to fill open or expired terms on the Board of Governors shall take place (in addition to the online voting), with one resident per household in attendance entitled to one vote unless a member of that household has already voted online.
+[REVISED JULY 2017]

 e.
 Such other activities or votes as circumstances may require.